Consultant fees explained

 What to do if you think the complexity grade of a procedure needs updating What to do if you think the complexity grade of a procedure needs updating

-If you think the complexity grade of a procedure in our Schedule of Procedures should be reviewed, please write to us explaining the rationale for your view and including supporting clinical evidence.
-For example, how the particular procedure compares to other similarly classified ones in terms of complexity, time taken and the level of skill required by the operator.
+If you think the complexity grade of a procedure in our Schedule of Procedures should be reviewed, please write to us explaining the rationale for your view and include supporting clinical evidence.
+For example, how the particular procedure compares to other similarly classified ones in terms of complexity, time taken, and the level of skill required by the operator.

-We review all these requests and, where the evidence supports a update, this will be considered by one of our medical directors, who will seek input from independent practising clinicians in the relevant specialty who have no conflict of interest.
+Where the evidence supports an update, one of our Medical Directors will consider it with input from independent practising clinicians in the relevant specialty who have no conflict of interest.

 -